Nerds489/technical-research-papers/CONTRIBUTING.md

    - Create a pull request with a clear description
    - Link any related issues

-## Documentation Standards
+## Research Paper Standards

 ### Writing Style
-- Use technical but accessible language
+- Use technical, academic language
 - Define acronyms on first use
-- Include practical examples
+- Include methodology and findings
-- Provide context for recommendations
+- Provide context for conclusions

 ### Document Structure
-- Start with a clear summary or TLDR
+- Start with an abstract or executive summary
 - Use hierarchical headings (##, ###, ####)
-- Include table of contents for long documents
+- Include table of contents for long papers
 - Add relevant warnings and disclaimers

 ### Technical Accuracy
-- Verify all commands and procedures
+- Verify all procedures and findings
 - Note version requirements
 - Specify hardware compatibility
 - Include troubleshooting sections